 The airport collection service is for Queen Mary students only.
 If you are travelling with family members or friends they are welcome to travel on the coach only if there are spaces available.
 Priority will always be given to students.
 If a coach is full, Queen Mary staff will assist in directing your family or friends to the University using an alternative form of transport.

 The International Student Welcome Programme has been organised to introduce you to living and studying in the UK and, specifically, at Queen Mary University of London.
-It is free to attend - but you do need to register to book a place in advance.
+It is free to attend and registrations will open in August.
 We will run workshops and presentations with lots of useful information- from registering with the Police, immigration advice and banking, to where to buy food, keeping fit and finding part-time work.

 All new EU & international students are invited and we hope that you decide to join us; however please be aware that if your School has scheduled meetings or events at the same time as the International Student Welcome Programme you must attend those provided by your academic department.
 Sometimes academic departments will clearly indicate that a particular workshop or session is 'optional', in which case that means you do NOT have to attend, and you are free to come along to the International Student Welcome Programme.

-If you have any queries about the International Welcome Programme, please do not hesitate to contact our International Student Experience Officer Helena Smout on email@example.com.
+If you have any queries about the International Welcome Programme, please do not hesitate to contact our International Student Experience Officer on firstname.lastname@example.org.

 Queen Mary Students’ Union have their own Facebook and Twitter accounts to keep students updated with events and activities.
 To keep to up to date, like the ‘ Queen Mary Students’ Union (QMSU)’ and ‘Queen Mary, QMUL, QMSU Freshers Events & Info’ pages on Facebook and follow @QMSU and @QMSU_events on Twitter.